ABOUT

 Certified Orton-Gillingham Literacy Specialist

-Sharon specializes in treating school-aged children with language-based learning disabilities such as dyslexia, individuals with receptive (i.e., listening and reading comprehension) and expressive (i.e., verbal output) language impairments, individuals with written language weaknesses, individuals with attentional differences and executive functioning weaknesses, and children and young adults who stutter.
+Sharon specializes in treating school-aged children with language-based learning disabilities such as dyslexia, individuals with receptive (i.e., listening and reading comprehension) and expressive (i.e., verbal output) language impairments, individuals with written language weaknesses, and individuals with attentional differences and executive functioning weaknesses.

 EDUCATION